-To ensure we can help you the noise must be substantial, and unreasonable.
+To ensure we can help you, the nuisance must be substantial and unreasonable.

 - 3.5.2 Numerous other factors are taken into account when determining nuisance.
-No individual factor will be considered in isolation but will be considered in combination in making the determination. - Location: If you live in an area that has a high number of restaurants it may be reasonable to expect some low-level noise from extraction equipment.
-Likewise, if you live next to a pub it may also be reasonable to expect occasional minor impact from music, to hear some voices, witness the inconvenience of deliveries and/or suffer minor interference from the use of gardens.
-Living by a shop or adjoining an industrial area is likely to generate noise which is different to that experienced in a domestic neighbourhood as plant and delivery noise may periodically be heard.
-People who have domestic neighbours should also expect to hear them.
-Perhaps they keep different hours, work shifts, carry out DIY, own pets, have young children or argue a lot.
-Wherever you live and whoever your neighbour is you will have to tolerate hearing them from time to time. - Impact: how the noise affects you in your home. - Intensity: how loud the sound seems - Duration and frequency of the noise: how long the noise is audible for, and how often does it occur?
-For example, "one-off" parties that are reasonably managed and controlled but still audible are unlikely to be a nuisance. - Time of day/night: For example, undertaking DIY activities, lawn mowing and vacuuming are all very reasonable activities if carried out during a sensible hour, doing so late at night or in the early morning is however likely to cause problems for neighbours.
-Audible noise at night-time is more likely to impact on hours of sleep.
+No individual factor will be considered in isolation but will be considered in combination in making the determination. - Location: For example, if you live in a rural area then you may expect to experience odour from muck spreading on farmland. - Impact: how the nuisance affects you in your home - Duration and frequency of the nuisance: how long is the nuisance detectable, and how often does it occur?
+For example, "one-off" bonfires that are reasonably managed and controlled are unlikely to be a nuisance - Sensitivity of the complainant: statutory nuisance must be considered in the context of an average person, in a reasonable state of good health and having a normal pattern of everyday activity.
+Statutory nuisance cannot be used to make people do more than might reasonably be expected of them because someone else may be more sensitive than the average person, for example a person who has a respiratory disease and is therefore more sensitive to smoke.

+Statutory Nuisance Policy Date of issue Ref: SRS/NOI/POL/002 OM Neighbourhood Services V.1 March 2024

-- Sensitivity of the complainant: statutory nuisance must be considered in the context of an average person, in a reasonable state of good health and having a normal pattern of everyday activity.
-Statutory nuisance cannot be used to make people do more than might reasonably be expected of them because someone else may be more sensitive than the average person, for example if a night-shift worker trying to sleep during the day. - Public benefit: something might cause an inconvenience, but because it is essential to the wider public benefit it may be considered not to be a nuisance for example temporary road works, harvesting of crops, sirens on emergency vehicles etc. Although best practice should be followed to minimise disturbance. - Best practicable means: only applicable to some types of statutory nuisance which occur on business premises; if a company is doing all they reasonably can to prevent or counteract the effect of a nuisance then they will have a defence against any statutory nuisance action. - Social Acceptance: Certain activities such as children playing or crying are socially accepted commonplace and unavoidable.
-The impact of children is therefore unlikely to be classified as a nuisance.
-It is understood that children, and/or adults, using foul language, whilst not necessarily a noise issue, may be socially unacceptable and distressing.
-In such cases, and/or in cases where concerns are raised in respect to child/adult protection issues other agencies may be informed.
+- Public benefit: something might cause an inconvenience, but because it is essential to the wider public benefit it may be considered not to be a nuisance. for example, certain farming practises.
+Although best practice should be followed to minimise nuisance. - Best practicable means: only applicable to some types of statutory nuisance which occur on business premises; if a company is doing all they reasonably can to prevent or counteract the effect of a nuisance then they will have a defence against any statutory nuisance action.